top of page

 Hundreds of slaves working through the night burnt tonnes of wood in 50 brick ovens to ensure the water was hot 24 hours a day, reports the Times.

-Now, one of these ancient ovens, which helped supply 15 gallons (70 liters) of water a second through tunnels underground, is being displayed for the first time.
+Now, one of these ancient ovens, which helped supply 15 gallons (70 liters) of water per second through underground tunnels, is being displayed for the first time.

 Director Marina Piranomonte told the Times: 'This is the technological heart of the baths.
 Everyone should see it — not just academics with torches.'